Use HDInsight Spark cluster to analyze data in Data Lake Storage Gen1

 # Load the data.
 The path below assumes Data Lake Storage is default storage for the Spark cluster hvacText = sc.textFile("adl://MYDATALAKESTORazuredatalakestore. net/cluster/mysparkclusteHdiSamples/HdiSamples/ SensorSampleData/hvac/HVAC.csv") # Create the schema hvacSchema = StructType([StructField("date", StringTy(), False) ,StructField("time", StringType(), FalseStructField ("targettemp", IntegerType(), FalseStructField("actualtemp", IntegerType(), FalseStructField("buildingID", StringType(), False)]) # Parse the data in hvacText hvac = hvacText.map(lambda s: s.split(",")).filt(lambda s: s != "Date").map(lambda s:(str(s), s(s), int(s), int (s), str(s) )) # Create a data frame hvacdf = sqlContext.createDataFrame(hvac,hvacSchema) # Register the data fram as a table to run queries against hvacdf.registerTempTable("hvac")

 Because you are using a PySpark kernel, you can now directly run a SQL query on the temporary table hvac that you just created by using the

 %%sqlmagic.
 For more information about the

-%%sqlmagic, as well as other magics available with the PySpark kernel, see Kernels available on Jupyter notebooks with Spark HDInsight clusters.
+%%sqlmagic, as well as other magics available with the PySpark kernel, see Kernels available on Jupyter Notebooks with Apache Spark HDInsight clusters.

 %%sql SELECT buildingID, (targettemp - actualtemp) AS temp_diff, date FROM hvac WHERE date = \"6/1/13\"